-The domain selected for the experiment was pedestrian navigation on a simulated campus.
-In this domain, the user's goal is to get to a specific location and the dialogue system (in this experiment the operator) is used to get directions.
-The system (operator) does not know where the user is, and must rely on the user's descriptions of the environment.
-Dialogue about route descriptions have been studied extensively in so-called Map Task experiments (see Anderson et al. (1991) for a description of a corpus, and Brown (1995) for an extensive analysis).
+Dialogue about route descriptions have been studied extensively in so-called Map Task experiments (see Anderson et al., 1991, for a description of a corpus, and Brown, 1995, for an extensive analysis).
 The question is to what extent these data are applicable to dialogue systems for navigation, since the user (the "follower" in Map Task) has access to the whole map and can talk about absolute directions (such as "north", "south", "up" and "down").
 For this experiment, a simulation environment, which is described in the next section, was built to prevent the user from using such information.
-Although miscommunication has been studied in Map Task experiments previously (Brown, 1995; Carletta & Mellish, 1996), such experiments have not, to our best knowledge, been conducted using a speech recogniser.
+Although miscommunication has been studied in Map Task experiments previously (Brown, 1995; Carletta, 1996), such experiments have not, to the author's knowledge, been conducted using a speech recogniser.

-4.2.3 Experimental design
+3.3.
+Experimental design

-4.2.3.1 Subjects
+3.3.1.
+Subjects

-16 subjects were used, 8 users and 8 operators, ranging in age from 16 to 42 years.
+Sixteen subjects were used, 8 users and 8 operators.
 All subjects were native speakers of Swedish.
-The subjects were paired in groups of operator/user.
+The subjects were paired in groups of operator/ user.
 There were 8 women and 8 men, equally balanced as operators and users.
 Users with low to medium computer experience were chosen (to represent ordinary users), while the operators were chosen with a somewhat higher computer experience and some experience of speech technology, on the assumption that this would make the learning of the operator interface faster.
 However, since the purpose of the study was to collect data on "natural" human error handling, people with experience in dialogue system design were not used as operators.

-4.2.3.2 Scenarios
+3.3.2.
+Scenarios

-The users were given the task to get from one department to another on a simulated campus.
+The users were given the task to get from one department to another in a simulated campus.
 The operators' task was to guide the users.
 The operators had access to a map showing the entire campus to help them with their task.
 In order to solve the task, the users had to state the goal and continuously describe their current location.
 When guiding the users, the operators had no direct access to their position, but had to rely on their descriptions of surrounding landmarks.
 Five different scenarios were given to each pair of subjects, which resulted in 40 dialogues.
 The order of the scenarios was changed and balanced between pairs, so that general trends after several sessions could be studied independently of scenario.

-4.2.3.3 Material
+3.3.3.
+Material

 A system for handling the simulation of the campus and for managing the communication between the subjects was built.
-The user's and the operator's interfaces to the systems are shown in Figure 4.3.
+The user's and the operator's interfaces to the systems are shown in Fig. 2.